Jim Lites: Controversial comments

-On December 28, 2018, while serving as CEO of the Dallas Stars, Lites made detrimental and controversial comments to The Athletic regarding two of the team's star players, Tyler Seguin and Jamie Benn.
-In reference to the duo, Lites was quoted as saying "They are fucking horse-shit, I don’t know how else to put it," singling out the pair after a 2 - 0 Dallas win over the Nashville Predators a day earlier.
-The comments were made during an invitation-only Q&A session with the media which Lites allegedly convened strictly for the purpose of publicly berating Seguin and Benn.
-During the same session, Lites also urged the local sports media to rip the players as well.
+On December 28, 2018, while CEO of the Dallas Stars, Lites made detrimental and controversial comments to The Athletic regarding two of the team's star players, Tyler Seguin and captain Jamie Benn.
+In reference to the duo, Lites was quoted as saying "They are fucking horse-shit, I don’t know how else to put it," singling out the pair after a 2–0 Dallas win over the Nashville Predators a day earlier.

 Benn responded by telling the media "When there is a situation within the organization, I try to keep it within the organization and deal with it face to face", adding "I don't play for (Lites).
 I play for every player in this room, the coaching staff."
+Seguin responded by saying "Jamie and I hear the message.
+I think the whole team hears it.
+We know we have to play better and we understand that.
+I think our organization needs to be better.
+We need to lead this team to be better.

-On December 30, 2018, the NHLPA commented on the issue in a press release, referring to Lites' comments as "reckless and insulting" and "unprofessional" while adding that "In professional sports, all individual players and teams go through highs and lows, but this is not how professionals handle adversity."
+On December 30, the NHLPA commented on the issue in a press release, referring to Lites' comments as "reckless and insulting" and "unprofessional" while adding that "In professional sports, all individual players and teams go through highs and lows, but this is not how professionals handle adversity."
+Despite this, Lites was never disciplined by the league.

-At the time, the Stars sat fourth in the NHL's Central Division with a 19-16-3 record.
+Up to that point in the 2018–19 campaign, the Stars sat fourth in the NHL's Central Division and eighth in the Western Conference with a 19-16-3 record and Seguin had 11 goals and 21 assists for 32 points while Benn had a team-leading 15 goals along with 15 assists for 30 points, respectively.
+The Stars would eventually finish the season as the seventh seed in the Western Conference and fourth in the Central Division with Seguin leading the team in goals (33), assists (47) and points (80) while Benn would finish with 27 goals and 26 assists for 53 points.
+These results led to them qualifying for the playoffs for the first time since 2016 where the team would defeat the Predators in six games in the opening round before losing in the second round in seven games by the St. Louis Blues.